samiah1/Riyadh-JSD/curriculum/01-command-line-JS/readme.md

 Citation: [W3C](https://www.w3.org/community/Webed/wiki/What_can_you_do_with_JavaScript)

 #### Node.js

->Note: Students should be made aware that we will be using Node during Unit 1 so we can run JavaScript on the command line.
-This will allow us to learn the fundamentals of programming and the syntax of JavaScript without the distractions of the browser.

 We will be using node.js to interpret JS code in the class.
 Here's a bit more about Node.js.